 Historians conduct research into past human activity, including the history of countries, organisations, periods of time, buildings, cultural heritage, particular events, people, and ideas or issues.

 Librarians design, develop and manage physical and online collections in order to deliver innovative services to users.
 Library collections can include books and e-books, magazines, images, music and video, maps, newspapers, computer games and other digital resources.
+In large libraries, librarians may specialise in areas such as acquisition, research, cataloguing, online services or children's services.
+They may also work in specialist libraries, including corporate, legal, medical or school libraries, or independently as researchers or knowledge managers.

 Library technicians assist librarians and other information managers to organise and control library and information systems.
 They are involved in all facets of library functions, including circulation, acquisitions and reference work.
 They usually work under the supervision of librarians, but may also supervise other staff.